jdrestre/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 2-square.py|2.
 Size validation|Write a class Square that defines a square by: (based on 1-square.py) 3-square.py|3.
 Area of a square|Write a class Square that defines a square by: (based on 2-square.py) 4-square.py|4.
-Access and update private attribute|Write a class Square that defines a square by: (based on 3-square.py)
+Access and update private attribute|Write a class Square that defines a square by: (based on 3-square.py) 5-square.py|5.
+Printing a square|Write a class Square that defines a square by: (based on 4-square.py)

 ---
 ## Author